Last Updated on February 7, 2020

-The first estate tax benefit of a Roth IRA conversion is that the Roth IRA holder’s estate would be reduced by the income taxes paid on the amount of the Roth IRA conversion.
-There are several estate planning benefits to paying tax on the Roth conversion while you are alive.
+The first estate tax benefit of a Roth IRA conversion is that the Roth IRA holder’s estate reduces by the income taxes paid on the amount of the Roth IRA conversion.
+There are several estate planning benefits to paying tax on the Roth conversion.

-- Turning Taxable Distributions into Tax-Free Distributions: Doing a Roth IRA conversion is in effect paying the taxes on the IRA funds for your heirs.
-They would have owed the taxes in the future when they were required to take a distribution from the inherited IRA.
-Instead, the Roth IRA holder would be paying the tax now, out of his/her taxable estate, and avoid estate and gift taxes on that amount.
-Thereafter, when your beneficiary would take a distribution from the inherited Roth IRA, those Roth IRA distributions would be tax-free.
+When you do a Roth IRA conversion, you essentially pay taxes on the IRA funds for your heirs.
+They’ll owe the taxes in the future when they take a distribution from the inherited IRA.
+Instead, the Roth IRA holder is paying the tax now, out of his/her taxable estate.
+So this avoids estate and gift taxes on that amount.
+Therefore, when your beneficiary takes a distribution from the inherited Roth IRA, those Roth IRA distributions are tax-free

-- Pay Tax & Reduce Estate Taxes: Paying the taxes now reduces the size of your estate and any estate tax bill.
-This isn’t a factor for estates below the taxable level, but it could be important for taxable estates.
+Paying the taxes now reduces the size of your estate and any estate tax bill.
+This isn’t a factor for estates below the taxable level, but it can be important for taxable estates.

-- Take Advantage of Historical Low Tax Rates: Even though a lot has been made of the increasing Obamacare tax rates, our current income tax rates are still at historical lows.
-Therefore, it is conceivable that income tax rates will rise in the future especially with the high levels of debt that is being used by the Government to stimulate the economy.
-Doing a Roth IRA conversion now versus later could potentially be a tax savvy decision if the Roth IRA grows at a respectful rate and if tax rates increase.
-Having a Roth IRA to use or offer to your beneficiaries in a high tax environment will prove to be extremely tax beneficial.
+A Roth IRA conversion now versus later is potentially a tax savvy decision.
+Of course, that is if the Roth IRA grows at a respectful rate and tax rates increase.
+Having a Roth IRA to use or offer to your beneficiaries in a high tax environment will prove to be extremely beneficial.

 The Self-Directed Roth Stretch IRA